Adoption & Fostering

 Step 5 - The Adoption Contract

 The adoption contract is for one year.
-It includes 60-day Trial Period, a one year Probationary Period and a Right of First Refusal.
+It includes 60-day Trial Period, a one-year Probationary Period and a two-year Right of First Refusal.

 If the horse is not suitable for its intended purpose, the horse may be returned for a full refund during the 60-day Trial Period.